averageflow/godmt/README.md

 ## Building

-To build this application as a binary simply navigate to `cmd/goschemaconverter` and run `go build main.go`.
+To build this application as a binary simply navigate to `cmd/goschemaconverter` and run `go build`.